Register Your Spruce Number

 Do all of the teammates in my organization have to fill out the phone registration?

 Only one administrator on your Spruce account needs to submit the phone registration form.
-Learn more about managing teammates and admins here.
+Learn more about managing teammates and the administrator role here.

 Can I fill out the phone registration form on my phone?